Colorado Judicial Institute Judicial Excellence Awards

 - Being an innovator who is creative in dealing with courtroom processes.

-District Court Judge award nominees should have five years of experience on the District Court bench.
+District Court Judge award nominees shall have three years of experience on the District Court bench.

-County Court Judge award nominees should have five years of experience as judicial officers in the state court system and can be either part-time or full-time judges.
+County Court Judge award nominees shall have three years of experience as judicial officers in the state court system and can be either part-time or full-time judges.

-Magistrate award nominees should have three years of part-time or full-time experience on the bench.
+Magistrate award nominees shall have three years of part-time or full-time experience on the bench.

 CJI strives to ensure that the Judicial Excellence Awards reflect all of Colorado, including our state’s geographic, ethnic, sexual orientation, and gender diversity.